Chief Executive Officer and Group Management

 Remuneration to senior management

 For more details regarding remuneration to senior management, please see note 6 of the Annual Report.
-In 2015 the Company complied with the principles for remuneration to senior management as approved by the AGM and the principles proposed to the 2016 AGM are unchanged.
-Please see the Administration Report of the annual report for the Board’s complete proposals to the 2016 Annual General Meeting.
+In 2016 the Company complied with the principles for remuneration to senior management as approved by the AGM and the principles proposed to the 2017 AGM are unchanged.
+Please see page 104, for the Board’s complete proposals to the 2017 Annual General Meeting.

 Long-term incentive schemes